AdanConstanzo/GottaTCG/README.md

 # GottaTCG

-A deckbuidler website based on the pokemon TCG
+A deck builder website based on the Pokémon trading card game.